Free Consultation

 Our Denver excavation accident lawyers can investigate your excavation accident to determine who is at fault for your injuries.
 We can negotiate with insurance companies on your behalf, help you pursue maximum workers’ compensation benefits, or fight aggressively for the compensation you deserve in a third-party claim for damages.

 If you have been seriously injured or lost a loved one in an excavation accident, contact Fang Accident Lawyers as soon as possible.
-Our Denver excavation accident attorneys operate on a contingency-fee basis – you do not pay us any legal fees until we settle or win your case.
+Our Denver excavation accident lawyer can operate on a contingency-fee basis – you do not pay us any legal fees until we settle or win your case.